-This is the seventeenth comprehensive study of the Australian retail market undertaken by BIS Shrapnel.
+This is the eighteenth comprehensive study of the Australian retail market undertaken by BIS Shrapnel.

 The report examines the overall structure of retailing in Australia and draws out key trends and issues in terms of both trading conditions and investment performance.
 It focuses on the main classes of institutional investment in the retail sector, and specifically considers prospects for regional and sub-regional shopping centres.

 - Identifies the key drivers of demand, separating them into cyclical and structural factors.
-It forecasts demand state by state over the next 10 years.
+It forecasts demand state by state and by store category over the next 10 years.

 - Assesses the distribution of retail turnover growth, in particular the rising market share of online retailing.

 - Examines trends in supply and forecasts retail construction by state over the next 10 years.

 - Discusses how the balance of demand and supply, overlaid by movements in the $A, is reflected in rents and centre incomes, and forecasts both regional and sub-regional centre income growth annually over the next decade.

-- Assesses what level of returns can be expected in future and whether retail property is still a good investment.
+- Assesses what level of returns can be expected in future and whether retail property is a good investment.